 To create an STS, you must load SQL statements into an STS from a source.

-As shown in the following figure, the source can be the Automatic Workload Repository (AWR), shared SQL area, customized SQL provided by the user, trace files, or another STS.
+As shown in Figure 24-1, the source can be Automatic Workload Repository (AWR), the shared SQL area, customized SQL provided by the user, trace files, or another STS.